21stCenturyCowboy94/odin-recipes/README.md

-This project is a Odin Recipe website demonstrating HTML and GitHub workflow.
+This project is an Odin Recipe website demonstrating HTML and GitHub workflow.